Nutrition for Protection in Wireless Environments

 One study also suggested that gingko biloba can also protect against the oxidative stress of mobile phone radiation.

 If one's intake of antioxidants through foods is inadequate, an iron-free multivitamin containing natural rather than synthetic vitamins may also be helpful on days when exposure is unavoidable.
 Look for one that does not include the additive titanium dioxide, nor high levels of potential excitotoxins (aspartate or glutamate), nor synthetic forms of vitamins.
-Additional vitamin C (buffered as magnesium ascorbate) on an empty stomach and/or vitamin E (e.g., d-alpha tocopheral succinate) may also be helpful.
+Additional vitamin C (buffered as magnesium ascorbate) on an empty stomach and/or vitamin E (e.g., Dry E: d-alpha tocopheral succinate) may also be helpful.
 Dr. Blaylock recommends avoiding synthetic vitamin E which starts with dl- rather than d- as well as avoiding the acetate form of vitamin E.

 References: